1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/ADVANCED.md

 We are big fans of Xavi Mendez' _wfuzz_. (https://github.com/xmendez/wfuzz)<br/>
 That's why _metahttp_ embraces the concepts and lingo of _wfuzz_.<br/>
 Let's illustrate that with the following example, which is an automation of the before mentioned _hackthebox_ invite challenge.<br/>
 During the course of the _curl_ session, manual work was required in terms of editing the _hackthebox.metahttp.xml_ with the gathered CSRF token and invite code.
-This manual intervention will not be necessary with the following _methttp_ session, because we will use _wfuzz_' object introspection functionality.<br/>
+This manual intervention will not be necessary with the following _metahttp_ session, because we will use _wfuzz_' object introspection functionality.<br/>

 ## Metadata
-Here is the content of our new session file _hackthebox.wfuzz.metahttp.xml_:
+Here is the content of our new session file _meta/hackthebox.wfuzz.metahttp.xml_:

     <session newcookies="true" baseurl="https://www.hackthebox.eu" proxy="http://127.0.0.1:8080" stdout="-">
         <req tool="wfuzz" insecure="true" protocol="http/1.1" verbose="false" useproxy="true">